buzz/newsdash/README.md

 - Customizable dock-based dashboard
 - Support for Atom and RSS feeds
-- Four different feed layouts: condensed, list, detailed, tiles
+- Four feed layouts: condensed, list, detailed, tiles
 - Tabbed multi-feeds
-- Import/Export of settings and feeds
+- Import/Export settings and feeds
 - Filter feed items

-## 🤔 Motivation

-I couldn't find a modern and simple web-based feed reader that meets my requirements.
-So I wrote my own.

 ## 💻 Installation

-This is a self-hosted solution.
-A Docker image is provided, to make the installation easier.
+This is a self-hosted solution with a provided Docker image for easy installation.

 ### Requirements